Metal Braces Compare to Other Orthodontic Appliances

 Dental braces and other orthodontic appliances are essential for the successful completion of anyone’s orthodontic treatment.
 Orthodontists use different appliances to make minor and major adjustments to your teeth’ position and your jaws’ alignment.

-Like we’ve reviewed, these appliances are useful for correcting underbites, crooked teeth, other jaw malocclusions such as overbites, open bites, deep bites, and crossbites.
+As we’ve reviewed, these appliances are useful for correcting underbites, crooked teeth, other jaw malocclusions such as overbites, open bites, deep bites, and crossbites.
 Some people also get orthodontic treatment solely for cosmetic concerns.

 The Principle Behind the Function of Braces and Aligners